xbeat/Machine-Learning/README.md

 Huber Regression is a robust regression method that combines the best of both worlds: the efficiency of least squares and the robustness of least absolute deviations.
 In the context of TinyML, where resources are limited, Huber Regression can be an excellent choice for handling outliers while maintaining computational efficiency.

+## Leveraging Regular Expressions in Pandas

+Introduction to Regular Expressions in Pandas

+Regular expressions (regex) are powerful tools for pattern matching and data extraction in text.
+When combined with Pandas, they become even more potent for data manipulation and analysis.
+This presentation will cover essential techniques for using regex in Pandas, demonstrating how to extract, clean, and validate various types of data.

 ## Machine Learning!
 A Guide to Stacking with Python

 Introduction to Stacking in Machine Learning